 It is up to you as to whether you want to attend counseling or not.
 At any point in time during the counseling process, you are welcomed to discontinue services with us.
 We of course may explore your reasons for discontinuing services if we get a chance to, may attempt to follow up with you, and would like to process this decision of yours before ending sessions, but we respect that this is your decision to receive services.

 No. The Counseling Center has a strict confidentiality policy and will not release information regarding contact with a student without permission from the student except in certain circumstances.
-If a student is 18 years of age, it is the student’s right to choose whether to discuss their experience with the Counseling Center with their parents, friends, academic advisors, faculty, staff, or prospective employers.
+If a student is 18 years of age or older, it is the student’s right to choose whether to discuss their experience with the Counseling Center with their parents, friends, academic advisors, faculty, staff, or prospective employers.

 Counseling is a two-way process that works especially well when you and your counselor communicate openly.
 It is important to be transparent with your counselor about your concerns as they may arise.
 Counseling works best when you attend all scheduled sessions and give some forethought as to what you want to discuss during each session.

-Counseling is not always easy, as it may raise issues you have not processed it.
+Counseling is not always easy, since it may raise issues you have not processed yet.
 Please keep in mind that some individuals feel worse before they feel better.
 If you are willing to work in close partnership with your counselor you may find relief from your emotional distress and begin to lead more productive and fulfilling lives.

 As you begin counseling, you should establish clear goals with your counselor.
 Keep in mind that certain goals require more time to accomplish than others.
 You may be able to evaluate the process of counseling by identifying progress with your goals with your counselor.

 We will do our best to connect you with community resources if you are in need of continued services.
-We also work collaboratively with these providers if needed to make sure that you are successful in your college careers with your written permission.
+With your permission, we also work collaboratively with these providers, if needed, to make sure that you are successful in your college journey.

 The Counseling Center continues to provide short-term personal counseling, referrals to community-based providers, psycho-education, and crisis support.
 Services that are available in our physical office are offered remotely using secure technology.

 Absolutely.
 We still provide high-quality personal and emotional support even though we are doing it a different way.
-We are deeply committed to serving the Chaminade University of Honolulu community in a safer manner and these additional services help to assist with that should students, faculty, staff or parents not feel safe to be seen for in-person services.
+We are deeply committed to serving the Chaminade University of Honolulu community, and these additional services allow greater access to services.

 We are flexible here at the Counseling Center.
 If you wish to switch to a different counseling service, please discuss this with your counselor and you can explore with them the appropriateness, as well the expectations associated with telehealth services.